It has been estimated that there are 150,000 Americans living in South Korea.

 If you're a US citizen, green card holder, or US/South Korean dual citizen, and you have been living in South Korea but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don't delay though, in case the IRS comes to you first.

-South Korean income tax rates range from 8% to 38% of net income after deductions, although foreign workers can opt to pay a 17% flat tax on their gross income.
-There is also a local income tax of 10% of the national income tax.
-Capital gains are taxes separately.
+South Korean income tax rates range from 6% to 40% of net income after deductions, although foreign workers can opt to pay a 19% flat tax on their gross income.
+There is also a local income tax of 10% of the national income tax rate paid.
+Capital gains are taxed separately.

 The South Korean tax year is the same as the American, and tax returns are due by May 31st.
 The South Korean tax authority is called the National Tax Service.